-In 2015, the non-life insurance market continued increasing, similarly to previous two years, by 7%.
+The structure of insurance premiums has not changed significantly in recent years.
+The same structure is evident in insurance claim payments, with the rate amounting to 59% as of the end of 2016 (2015: 58%).
+In 2016 the non-life insurance market continued increasing, similarly to previous years, by 8%.
 It indicates that Estonia's economic environment is favourable for both private individuals and companies for hedging their insurance risks.